-The key management personnel of the Academy Trust comprise the Trustees and the senior management team as listed on page 1.
-The total amount of employee benefits (including employer pension contributions) received by key management personnel for the services to the academy trust was £1,090,016 (2018: £1,399,328)
+The key management personnel of the academy comprise the Trustees and the senior management team as listed on page 1.
+The total amount of employee benefits (including employer pension contributions and employer national insurance contributions) received by key management personnel for their services to the academy was £2,018,879 (2019 £1,090,016).